arkhitech/redmine_update_reminder/README.md

 	set :environment, "production"
 	every 15.minutes do
-	rake "redmine_update_reminder:send_reminders"
+	rake "redmine_intouch:send_reminders"
 	end

 This will check for all issues that have not been updated in the specified duration from current time and send them an email.
 These issues will be checked every 15 minutes and will be sent emails till they are updated.

 Check whenever gems documentation for detailed description of its working.